citizenlabsgr/read-first/README.md

 * The story of [who we are](https://medium.com/citizen-labs/we-are-citizen-labs-394febeaaa3c).
 * We use Slack and GitHub as our primary means of organization and communication.
 Join via [Sign Up](http://slackin-citizenlabs.herokuapp.com).
 * Check out our [active projects](#active-projects), or how you can [jump in](#contribute).
-* If you see a project you are interested in, join the project Slack channel, introduce yourself to the community and the project lead(s).
+* If you see a project you are interested in, join the project Slack channel, introduce yourself to the community and the project guide(s).
 * Visit project readme for specific instructions on who to contact or how to get started.
 * Not sure which project you want to join?
 Introduce yourself in [#welcome](https://citizenlabs.slack.com/messages/#welcome/).
-Talk to a few project leads, let them know what you are interested in.
-Project leads can help you determine if a project is a good fit for you.
-The leads for each project are listed are [listed below](#active-projects).
+Talk to a few project guides, let them know what you are interested in.
+Project guides can help you determine if a project is a good fit for you.
+The guides for each project are listed are [listed below](#active-projects).
 * Have an idea for a new project?
 Join [#project-ideas](https://citizenlabs.slack.com/messages/#project-ideas/) to start a discussion on a new project.
 * Looking for a certain type of task in any project?
 Check the [list of issues](#contribute).
 * Not sure how to get started?
 Contact [@allen](https://citizenlabs.slack.com/messages/@allen/), [@brandon](https://citizenlabs.slack.com/messages/@brandon/), or [@jacebrowning](https://citizenlabs.slack.com/messages/@jacebrowning/) in the Slack, or check out the [#welcome](https://citizenlabs.slack.com/messages/#welcome/) channel, and we'll help you out.
 Also check out [#micro-projects](https://datafordemocracy.slack.com/messages/micro-projects/) for quick projects that'll help you get you started.